Debriding your electric bike: what you need to know beforehand and how to go about it

 The appeal of unbridling often stems from the desire to increase speed in order to reduce journey times, or to get more thrills out of driving.
 However, it's crucial to understand that this modification brings its own set of complications and dangers.
 By exceeding the limits imposed by the manufacturer, several risks are incurred:

-• repair and maintenance costs, a fortiori, will have to be taken into account
+• Repair and maintenance costs, a fortiori, will have to be taken into account.

 How do I unhook an electric-assist bike?

 Before diving into the methods of debriding, it's crucial to stress that debriding is illegal and dangerous.
 It can lead to legal penalties, void the bike's warranty, increase the risk of accidents and have insurance implications.
-We strongly advise against unbridling an EAB.
-The information provided below is for information purposes only and must not be used to make illegal modifications to an electric bicycle.
+We strongly advise against debriding an EAB.

 Use a commercially available bike unclogging kit